-8. SETTLE К9-ВА Test Student asks their dog to settle in a down for 1 minute while the student sits next to their dog.
-Student Description chooses a crate, the floor, or a mat fo Notes Student may use a crate, the floor, of during the settle.
-Dog may shift in pla EXCELLENT Needs Work INCOMPLETE Scoring Guidelines With mat, dog settles with 1 to 2 cues.
-With crate, dog willingly enters crate with 1 to 2 cues and settles within 10 seconds. settle, or student resets dog 1 time.
-With crate, student gives 3 cues to enter crate, dog needs 20 cues to settle, or student resets 9.
-GIVE AND TAKE K9-BA Test Student asks their dog to give a high-value item and take a treat, show, or toy Description Student asks their dog to give a high-value item and take a treat, chew, or toy.
-Notes If dog is not already chewing on an object from previous test, student will offer their dog a mat for this test.
-After dog has chewed or engaged with the chew or toy object for 10 seconds, student will take object (can use cue such as "give" or "drop it" if desired) and then give their dog something in exchange as a reward.
-(If dog is not interested in a chew or toy item, Evaluator will provide a food bowl filled with kibble or other food the dog shows interest in, and student will give food bowl to their dog.
-While dog is eating out of food bowl, student will pick up food bowl.
+8. SETTLE K9-BA Test Description Student asks their dog to settle in a down for 1 minute while the student sits next to their dog.
+Student chooses a crate, the floor, or a mat for the settle.
+Notes Student may use a crate, the floor, or a mat for the settle, and can give their dog a chew or toy item to have during the settle.
+Timing begins when the student cues dog to settle.
+Dog may shift in place during the settle but must remain in a down position.
+EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines to 2 cues.
+With crate, dog willingly enters crate with 1 settle, or student resets dog 1 time.
+With crate, student gives 3 cues to times, or dog does not settle.
+With crate, student gives 4 or more cues to enter; or 9.
+GIVE AND TAKE K9-BA Test Description Student asks their dog to give a high-value item and take a treat, chew, or toy.
+Notes If dog is not already chewing on an object from previous test, student will offer their dog a chew for this test.
+After dog has chewed, held, or engaged with the chew or toy object (student may not hold the object for the dog) for a 5 to 10 seconds (does not have to be 5 to 10 consecutive seconds), student will take object (can use cue such as "give" or "drop it" if desired) and then give their dog something in exchange as a reward.
+(If dog is not interested in a chew or toy item, Evaluator will provide a food bowl filled with kibble or other food that student approves of and the dog shows interest in, and student will give food bowl to their dog.
+After 3 to 4 seconds and while dog is eating out of food bowl, student will pick up food bowl.
 After picking up bowl, student will give their dog something in exchange as a reward.)
-EXCELLENT Needs Work INCOMPLETE Scoring Guidelines Dog releases item with 0 to 2 cues and within 3 seconds.
-(If using food bowl, dog freely allows student to pick up food bowl with 0 to 2 cues and within 3 seconds.) item or dog needs 4 to 5 seconds to respond to cue.
-(If using food bowl, student gives 3 cues, or student needs 4 to 5 seconds to release item, or dog does not release item within 5 seconds, or BONUS 2: TRICK OF STUDENT'S CHOICE Dog demonstrates a trick other than spin.
-K9-BA Notes Student will choose a trick other Incompletes still apply.) than spin.
-(Bonuses are optional , though the Rules of Automatic Scoring Guidelines WITH HONORS Dog performs trick with 1 to 2 cues and responds to cue within 3 seconds.
+Excellent Needs Work INCOMPLETE Scoring Guidelines and within 3 seconds.
+(If usin bowl, dog freely allows stud g food item or dog needs 4 to 5 selent to to respond to cue.
+(If using 2 cues bowl, student gives 3 cue student needs 4 to 5 second elease Student gives 4 or more cues to release item, or dog does not release item within 5 seconds, or student pulls item out of dog's grasp.
+(If using food bowl, student gives 4 or more cues; or student needs more than 5 seconds to get bowl; or dog freezes, growls, or snaps.) → BONUS 2: TRICK OF STUDENT'S (CHOICE K9-BA W Dog demonstrates a trick other than the trick performed in Bonus 1.
+Notes Student will choose a trick other than spin.
+(Bonuses are optional, though the Rules of Automatic Incompletes still apply.)
+Student will describe the trick before asking the dog to perform it.
+Scoring With Honors Guidelines Dog performs trick with 1 to 2 cues and responds to cue within 3 seconds.